You are listening to the Sean Hannity Radio Show Podcast.

 Clint's lawyer uncovered this.

-They they killed another guy after that incident, after they killed the bad guys on the motorcycles, they continued their patrol looking for insurgent ambushes, which which is what they were told to do, and they killed another enemy.
+They killed another guy after that incident, after they killed the bad guys on the motorcycles.

-No one ever told the lawyers that.
+No one ever told the lawyer that.

 Nobody.

-And I think the Army's stuck now because one thing you'll never see a military service do ever, even God bless the Marine Corps, you'll never see the service admit that they're wrong, ever, period.
+And I think the Army's stuck now because one thing you'll never see a military service do ever, even God bless the Marine Corps, you'll never see the service admit that they're wrong ever, period.

-You know, and by the way, joining us now is Captain Roger Hill, author of uh Dog Company, a true story of American soldiers abandoned by their high command.
+You know, and by the way, joining us now is Captain Roger Hill, author of Dog Company, a true story of American soldiers abandoned by their high command.

 Well, it sounds like exactly what happened in the case of Clint Lawrence.

-How are you, Rod?
+How are you, Roger?

 How are you, Captain?